Most of the women in the BTR community are comfortable talking about their emotional pain. Betrayal hurts.

 Last February, things just really started spiraling fast.
 I think that’s similar to your story because I remember you saying that the cycles got closer and closer to where the mask was coming on and off, but this is kind of a funny gaslight.

-He had a personal boundary, relating to his pornography addiction, that he did not go to movie theaters because they were very triggering for him, and this was a boundary that he’d had for the last eight or nine years, something that I had nothing to do with.
+He had a personal boundary, relating to his pornography addiction, that he did not go to movie theaters.
+Theaters were triggering for him.
+This was a boundary that he’d had for the last eight or nine years, something that I had nothing to do with.
 I had stepped out of his pornography addiction early on.
 I just said, “I cannot have anything to do with this.
 I don’t want to be involved.
 I want you to row your own boat on this.”

 It was February break, we live in a very cold climate, and I was taking my kids to go see Ralph Breaks the Internet.
 I’m pretty sure that was the movie we were going to.